justin-napolitano/hugo-social-publisher/index.md

   - static site publishing
   - yaml configuration
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The post centers around automating social media publishing for Hugo blogs using Python scripts and configuration files, which matches the 'Automation' family description of scripts and projects focused on automating content publishing workflows.
 ---

 # Automating Hugo Blog Posts to Social Media: A Technical Overview